Simran-Sodhi/drug-design-dynamics/Rshiny/readme.md

-### Second, mention format of output file (can also see /simulations.csv/ in github):
+### please also notice format of output file (can also see /simulations.csv/ in github):

 BindingEnergy